The Truth About Travel Agents and Cancellation Fees: What You Need to Know

 Flight Bookings

 Securing flight bookings is one of the fundamental tasks performed by travel agents.
 It involves comprehensive research to identify optimal flights that cater to the traveler’s preferences, budget, and timing.
-The effort invested in comparing airlines, routes, and prices, along with coordinating complex itineraries is compensated by the flight booking fee.
+The flight booking fee compensates the effort invested in comparing airlines, routes, and prices and coordinating complex itineraries.

 Hotel Reservations